 A visual cue is an image that triggers an emotion, brings back a memory, or makes you think.
+Each image freezes a moment in time.
+A moment that can be enjoyed, remembered, nurtured or learned from.
 I do not use a particular style.
-Before I take a photo, I also think about the way to process the image afterwards.
+Before I take a photo, I think about the way to display the image afterwards.
 To me, the shooting and the postprocessing are two sides of the same coin.
-I do not intend to build a story or 'decisive moment' in a photo.
-I encourage you, as a viewer of my photographs, to build your own story.
-I have succeeded when multiple stories can be found in my photos.
+I encourage you, as a viewer of my photographs, to dream your own story. .

-As a believer in "learning by doing" I learned photography by doing and viewing tons of photos of others, amateurs and professionals.
+As a believer in "learning by doing" I learned photography by doing and viewing photos of others, amateurs and professionals.
 I like to be challenged by others in becoming better everyday.

 I want to stay as close as possible to what I observe - in real or in my mind - and move as freely and unobtrusive around.
 I like to work with as less equipment as possible.
 A small camera with just a 35mm lens can be enough.

 Professionally I focus on watch, lifestyle, and event photography.
-I also write for Monochrome-watches.com.
-But I basically like any type of photography.
+But I basically like any type of photography that involves human beings or nature.
 There are so many things in our world that are worth capturing: nature, people, architecture, social interactions.
 Colors, patterns, symmetries, contrast inspire me as well.

 I also write about watches and events for Deployant.com and previously for Monochrome-watches.com.